aschelfo-5257/JavaScript-Lecture/JavaScript Course /Module 2: Variables /Session 2.2 /Mathematical_Assignment_Operators.md

     console.log(z); // 16
     console.log(x); // 12 (x is unchanged)

-The `x` operation does not change the value of the original variables involved.
+The variable `x` remains unchanged because the addition operation creates a new value rather than modifying `x`.

 ### Mathematical Assignment Operators: